 Is there ample liquidity for the Bharat Bond ETF?

-The last 3 months’ volumes of the presently traded Bharat Bond ETFs shows average turnover of Rs 3-4 crore per day, with the longer duration bond (2030) enjoying higher volumes.
+The last 3 months’ volumes of the presently traded Bharat ETF Bond shows average turnover of Rs 3-4 crore per day, with the longer duration bond (2030) enjoying higher volumes.
 According to the AMC data, the bid-ask spread has been low at 5-10 basis points, even in the current low liquidity debt scenario.
 So, you will be able to sell your ETF, whenever you wish, if the liquidity continues.

 What is the taxation on these ETFs?